DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Method

-\textbf{Temporal connection encoding.}~ Temporal connection (TC) encoding is designed to inform \DGT if an edge $(i,j)$ exists in the $t$-th snapshot graph.
-We denote $\mathbf{E}^\text{TC} = [\mathbf{e}_{2t-1}^\text{TC}, \mathbf{e}_{2t}^\text{TC}]_{t=1}^T \in \mathbb{R}^{2T\times d}$ as the temporal connection encoding lookup-table where $d$ represents the hidden dimension size, which is indexed by a function $\psi(i,j,t)$ indicating whether an edge $(i,j)$ exists at time-step $t$.
-More specifically, we have $\psi(i,j,t)=2t$ if $(i,j) \in \mathcal{G}_t$, $\psi(i,j,t)=2t-1$ if $(i,j) \not\in \mathcal{G}_t$ and use this value as an index to extract the corresponding temporal connection embedding from the look-up table for next-step processing.
-Note that during pre-training or the training on first few time-steps, we need to mask-out certain time-steps to avoid leaking information related to the predicted items (e.g., the temporal reconstruction task in Section.~\ref{section:pretrain}).
-In these cases, we set $\psi(i,j,t')=\O$ where $t'$ denotes the time-step we mask-out, and skip the embedding extraction at time $t'$. \\ \textbf{Spatial distance encoding.}~ Spatial distance (SD) encoding is designed to provide \DGT a global view of the graph structure.
+\paragraph{Spatial distance encoding.} Spatial distance (SD) encoding is designed to provide \our a global view of the graph structure.
 The success of Transformer is largely attributed to its global receptive field due to its full attention, i.e., each token in the sequence can attend independently to other tokens and process its representations.
 Computing full attention requires the model to explicitly capturing the positions dependency between tokens, which can be achieved by either assigning each position an absolute positional encoding or encode the relative distance using relative positional encoding.
-However, for graphs, the design of unique node positions is not mandatary because a graph is not changed by the permutation of its nodes.
-To encode the global structural information of a graph in the model, inspired by~\citep{ying2021transformers}, we adopt a spatial distance encoding that measures the relative spatial relationship between any two nodes in the graph, which is a generalization of the classical Transformer's positional encoding to the graph domain.
+However, for graphs, the design of unique node positions is not mandatory because a graph is not changed by the permutation of its nodes.
+To encode the global structural information of a graph in the model, inspired by~\cite{ying2021transformers}, we adopt a spatial distance encoding that measures the relative spatial relationship between any two nodes in the graph, which is a generalization of the classical Transformer's positional encoding to the graph domain.
 Let $D_{\max}$ be the maximum shortest path distance (SPD) we considered, where $D_{\max}$ is a hyper-parameter that can be smaller than the graph diameter.
-More specifically, given any node $i$ and node $j$, we define $\phi(i,j) = \min\{\text{SPD}(i,j),~D_{\max}\}$ as the SPD between the two nodes if $\text{SPD}(i,j) < D_{\max}$ and otherwise as $D_{\max}$.
-Let $\mathbf{E}^\text{SD} = [ \mathbf{e}^\text{SD}_{1},\ldots,\mathbf{e}^\text{SD}_{D_{\max}}] \in\mathbb{R}^{D_{\max} \times d}$ as the spatial distance lookup-table which is indexed by the $\phi(i,j)$, where $\phi(i,j)$ is used to select the spatial distance encoding $\smash{\mathbf{e}_{\phi(i,j)}^\text{SD}}$ that provides the spatial distance information of two nodes. \\ \textbf{Integrate spatial-temporal encoding.} We integrate temporal connection encoding and spatial distance encoding by projecting them as a bias term in the self-attention module.
-Specifically, to integrate the \textit{spatial-temporal encoding} of node pair $(i,j)$ to \DGTE, we first gather all its associated temporal connection encodings on different time-steps as $\{\mathbf{e}_{\phi(i,j,t)}^\text{TC}\}_{t=1}^T$.
-Then, we apply weight average on all encodings over the temporal axis and projected the temporal averaged encoding as a scalar by $A_{i,j}^\text{TC} = \textit{Linear} \big( \textit{WeightAverage}(\{\mathbf{e}_{\phi(i,j,t)}^\text{TC}\}_{t=1}^T) \big) \in \mathbb{R}$, where the aggregation weight is learned during training.
-Similarly, to integrate the \textit{spatial distance encoding}, we project the spatial distance encoding of node pair $(i,j)$ as a scalar by $ A_{i,j}^\text{SD} = \textit{Linear}(\mathbf{e}_{\phi(i,j)}^\text{SD}) \in \mathbb{R}$.
-Then, $A_{i,j}^\text{TC}$ and $A_{i,j}^\text{SD}$ are used as the bias term to the self-attention, which we describe in detail in Section~\ref{section:model_arc}.
+Specifically, given any node $i$ and node $j$, we define $\phi(i,j) = \min\{\text{SPD}(i,j),~D_{\max}\}$ as the SPD between the two nodes if $\text{SPD}(i,j) < D_{\max}$ and otherwise as $D_{\max}$.
+Let $\mathbf{E}^\text{SD} = [ \mathbf{e}^\text{SD}_{1},\ldots,\mathbf{e}^\text{SD}_{D_{\max}}] \in\mathbb{R}^{D_{\max} \times d}$ as the spatial distance lookup-table which is indexed by the $\phi(i,j)$, where $\phi(i,j)$ is used to select the spatial distance encoding $\smash{\mathbf{e}_{\phi(i,j)}^\text{SD}}$ that provides the spatial distance information of two nodes.